HabanaAI/Model-References/PyTorch/nlp/bloom/README.md

-# Inference of BLOOM using Pytorch
+# Inference of BLOOM using PyTorch

 This directory provides scripts to run inference on the family of BLOOM models, developed and trained by Huggingface.
 These scripts are tested and maintained by Habana.